kdgursahani/fetch-data-takehome/README.md

 ## Q and A ##
 4. How can PII be recovered later on?
 ```
-Since base64 encoding is reversible, creating a script that reads from the user_logins table in the Postgres database and unmasks the masked_ip and masked_device_id fields to their original value would be possible.
-Eventually, this script can be made available to analysts, with the appropriate permissions, to execute and achieve the desired results.
+Since base64 encoding is reversible, creating a script that reads from the user_logins table in the Postgres
+database and unmasking the masked_ip and masked_device_id fields to their original value would be possible.
+Eventually, this script can be made available to analysts with the appropriate permissions,
+to execute and achieve the desired results.
 ```
 5. What are the assumptions you made?
 ```
-Local Development Environment: The provided instructions assume a local development environment using Docker and local instances of AWS SQS and Postgres.
+Local Development Environment: The provided instructions assume a local development environment using Docker and
+local instances of AWS SQS and Postgres.
 AWS CLI and Localstack: Assumed the availability of the AWS CLI and Localstack for local testing.
 Simplified PII Masking: The PII masking logic is simplified for demonstration purposes.
-We should probably consider more sophisticated PII masking techniques in a real-world scenario.
+We should probably consider more
+sophisticated PII masking techniques in a real-world scenario.
 ```